Nostromo (TV series): Release and reception

 The series was filmed in Cartagena de Indias, Colombia over twenty weeks in 1995.
 It had a budget of about 20 million dollars.
 It premiered on 25 June 1996 at the 48th Prix Italia Festival.
-Nostromo was later broadcast on the American channel PBS's Masterpiece Theatre and Italian channel Raiuno on 5 January 1997, and was shown on BBC 2 in the UK from 1 February 1997.
+Nostromo was later broadcast on the American channel PBS's Masterpiece Theatre and Italian channel Rai 1 on 5 January 1997, and was shown on BBC 2 in the UK from 1 February 1997.

 The series was nominated for an ALMA Award for Outstanding Latino/a Cast in a Made-for-Television Movie or Mini-Series and Claudio Amendola won the Golden Pegasus Award for Best Television Actor at the Italian Flaiano International Prizes.